Ethical AI to Amplify Human Creativity

 My Core Strategy at OpenAI

-For the past year, I led the writing community at OpenAI, guiding writers, professors, and students on how to ethically use ChatGPT in the writing process.
+At OpenAI, I led the writing community, guiding writers, professors, and students on how to ethically use ChatGPT in the writing process.
 My approach was fundamentally different:

 Outsourcing the writing: “Here’s my assignment.
 Generate a draft for me.”